Satellite Internet access: System components

-The transmitting station has two components, consisting of a high speed Internet connection to serve many customers at once, and the satellite uplink to broadcast requested data to the customers.
+The transmitting station has two components, consisting of a high-speed Internet connection to serve many customers at once, and the satellite uplink to broadcast requested data to the customers.
 The ISP's routers connect to proxy servers which can enforce quality of service (QoS) bandwidth limits and guarantees for each customer's traffic.

 Often, nonstandard IP stacks are used to address the latency and asymmetry problems of the satellite connection.
 As with one-way receive systems, data sent over the satellite link is generally also encrypted, as otherwise it would be accessible to anyone with a satellite receiver.

 Many IP-over-satellite implementations use paired proxy servers at both endpoints so that certain communications between clients and servers need not to accept the latency inherent in a satellite connection.
 For similar reasons, there exist special Virtual private network (VPN) implementations designed for use over satellite links because standard VPN software cannot handle the long packet travel times.

 Upload speeds are limited by the user's dial-up modem, while download speeds can be very fast compared to dial-up, using the modem only as the control channel for packet acknowledgement.

 Latency is still high, although lower than full two-way geostationary satellite Internet, since only half of the data path is via satellite, the other half being via the terrestrial channel.

-One-way broadcast, receive only
+One-way broadcast

 One-way broadcast satellite Internet systems are used for Internet Protocol (IP) broadcast-based data, audio and video distribution.
-In the U.S., a Federal Communications Commission (FCC) license is required only for the uplink station and no license is required for users.
+In the United States, a Federal Communications Commission (FCC) license is required only for the uplink station, not for its users.
 Note that most Internet protocols will not work correctly over one-way access, since they require a return channel.
 However, Internet content such as web pages can still be distributed over a one-way system by "pushing" them out to local storage at end user sites, though full interactivity is not possible.
 This is much like TV or radio content which offers little user interface.

 The broadcast mechanism may include compression and error correction to help ensure the one-way broadcast is properly received.
 The data may also be rebroadcast periodically, so that receivers that did not previously succeed will have additional chances to try downloading again.

-The data may also be encrypted, so that while anyone can receive the data, only certain destinations are able to actually decode and use the broadcast data.
+The data may also be encrypted so that while anyone can receive the data, only certain destinations are able to actually decode and use the broadcast data.
 Authorized users only need to have possession of either a short decryption key or an automatic rolling code device that uses its own highly accurate independent timing mechanism to decrypt the data.